bishabosha/tiger-site-gen/_docs/articles/002 - simple-parsing-with-strings.md

 ## What's next?

-I'm thinking of polishing the extractor a bit more before publishing as a library.
+> ~~I'm thinking of polishing the extractor a bit more before publishing as a library.~~ As of 11th February 2024, there is now a [published library](https://index.scala-lang.org/bishabosha/enhanced-string-interpolator) for the interpolator.

 I'd like to propose it for the Scala standard library, or perhaps [Scala Toolkit](https://github.com/scala/toolkit), accepting any feedback or simplifications suggested.

 But the purpose is to continue to be a lightweight parsing solution, to compliment the `s` interpolator by adding a bit more convenience, enough for typical problems in interview-style questions.
 However serious parsing problems will need an even more powerful solution, such as a parser combinator library.